simonguozirui/prime-rl-playground/README.md

     - Our DiLoCo optimizers are shared allowing us to open multiple connections at the same time and maximising bandwidth utilization
 - FSDP2 based

-A research paper explaining the Prime framework
+A research paper explaining the Prime framework is coming soon.

 ## Getting Started